EleanorWho/EleanorWho/README.md

   - Interested in **Machine Learning** and **Computer Vision** for AI-driven solutions

 - 🐱 **Cat!**:
   - I’m a cat person!
-Currently planning to start a cat diary blog (stay tuned for the link).
+Currently planning to start a cat diary blog [TuTu With Me](https://tutuwith.me/).

 - 🚀 **Projects**:
   - My friend and I are working on a web-based productivity tool called [DeepWork](https://github.com/DeepWork2025).